-The Golden-backed Tree-rat was once found across most of northern Australia and in two isolated populations along the Pilbara coast.
-The species has disappeared, and is presumed extinct, from most of its former range and now only occurs in the most northwest near-coastal section of the Kimberley region in Western Australia.
+The Golden-back Tree-rat is presumed extinct from most of its former range across northern Australia, it now only occurs in the remote northwest near-coastal section of the Kimberley region in Western Australia.